timholy/ProfileView.jl/README.md

 - You may notice some very narrow bars along the bottom at the left edge of this plot.
-If you hover over them, you'll see that these correspond to operations that are performed by your code, but who's "parents" are not known.
+If you hover over them, you'll see that these correspond to operations that are performed by your code, but whose "parents" are not known.
 These are the highly-offensive (well, to the author) [truncated backtraces](https://github.com/JuliaLang/julia/issues/3469).
 Whistle